albertoscala/anomaly-detection/README.md

 - `static double covariance(vector<double>& actual, vector<double>& precedent, double m_act, double m_prec)`: calculates the covariance of two vectors of doubles;
 - `static vector<double> calculateDistance(vector<vector<double>>& values_a, vector<double>& mean_p)` : calculates the distance of the values from the mean.

+### Json

+The Json component is a simple library that helps to parse and serialize json data.
+It was created to simplify the usage of the postgresql database that allows to store and query on json data.

+It is a class based library called `Json` and only contains static methods.

+The class has the following methods:

+- `static string compose(vector<double> values)`: it create a json string from a vector of doubles;
+- `static vector<double> decompose(string json)`: it creates a vector of doubles from a json string.

-### Anomaly Detector
+### Anomaly Detection

-The anomaly detector is the main component of the project, it calculates the mean value of each stream and the covariance of the set of streams (seen as a multivariate time series) over a time window of configurable amplitude W. Whenever one of the mean values or covariances deviates significantly from the current values, an alarm is triggered.
+The anomaly detector is the main component of the project.
+It's the `anomaly-detection.cpp` file that contains the main function and the main loop of the project.

+It puts all the components together and makes the system work.

+It also has support fuctions to prepare data for the various components of the system.

 ## License